Thinking about starting an online business? You’re not alone.

 What you need: Fitness certification or relevant experience, virtual conferencing tools, client management software

-How much it costs to start: Minimal setup ($50–$300), primarily software and basic equipment
+How much it costs: Minimal setup ($50–$300), primarily software and basic equipment

 How much you can earn: $300–$6,000 per month, scaling with online group training and specialized coaching programs